NixiumWeb/NixiumWeb.github.io/index.md

 <!-- /TOC -->

-## Projects I've worked and my roles
+## Projects we worked on.
-I've worked on many MC related projects including but not limited to.
+We've worked on many MC related projects including but not limited to.

   - [NixiumNetworks[retired]](http://nixium.com) a network project thats main aim was to unite many different MC projects under one redundant reverse proxy network.
 We also had many of our own unique content mini-games created long before the mini-games world exploded.
 This was when I learned how important advertising is and how much I suck at it.